fabiov/serializer/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/b2cf2c1598184067a3d5/maintainability)](https://codeclimate.com/github/cnastasi/serializer/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/b2cf2c1598184067a3d5/test_coverage)](https://codeclimate.com/github/cnastasi/serializer/test_coverage)

-# Serializer
+# Value Object Serializer
+This library is not a full range serializer but is specialized in serializing specific object types.

-It permits to serialize and unserialize value objects.
+It permits to serialize and unserialize **Value Objects**.

+## Core concepts
+What's a **Value Object**?
+It's an object that describe a specific concept inside an application domain.
+They shall auto-validate themselves, in order to have always consistent data inside your domain.

+Let take as example the concept of `email`.
+It could be described with a string, p.e. `your.email@domain.com`.

+But an email isn't just a *string*.
+It has specific rules, and should be stricter than a *string*:
+- It should contain the `@` character
+- It should be case-insensitive
+- It should contain a local, and a domain name
+- It should have a minimum and a maximum length
+- ...

+Also, a string can be concatenated, an email not.
+A string can be manipulated, changed or nullified.
+An email instance shall not ever mutated (otherwise it is another email therefore another instance).

+A way to enforce those rules inside your domain and to be sure your data is always consistent (without undesired mutation) it's using the concept of Value Object.

+This library introduce 3 kind of Value Objects:

-- *Simple Objects:* With just a primitive inside
+- **Simple Objects:** With just a primitive inside
-- *Composite Objects:* Objects formed by composition of two or more Simple Objects
+- **Composite Objects:** Objects formed by composition of two or more Value Objects
-- *Collections:* Objects formed by a collection of Simple or Composite objects
+- **Collections:** Objects formed by a collection of Simple or Composite objects

 ### How to install